rsa17826/vex-plus-plus/readme.md

     - **confirmLevelUploads**: if true level uploads must be confirmed, otherwise there will be no confirmation
   - ### editor settings

+    - ### rotation

+      - **newlyCreatedBlocksRotationTakesPlayerRotation**: if true when the player is rotated all new blocks that can be rotated will be rotated to the players current direction instead of the default direction, eg if the player has gravity upside down creating a checkpoint will create it upside down.
+      - **mouseLockDistanceWhileRotating**: this is how far away the mouse will be from the center of the selected object while holding the editor_rotate key. higher numbers move the mouse farther away. set to 0 to disable.
       - **multiSelectedBlocksRotationScheme**: what happens when rotating a block with selecting more than 1
-      - **rotateAllSelectedBlocksBySameAmount**:
+      - **rotateAllSelectedBlocksBySameAmount**: ?
-      - **rotateAllSelectedBlocksToSameDirection**:
+      - **rotateAllSelectedBlocksToSameDirection**: ?
-    - **randomizeLevelModifiersOnLevelCreation**: when creating a new level the level modifiers will be set randomly
+    - ### displacement

+      - **movingPathNodeMovesEntirePath**: if true moving this will move the entire path, if false it will only move the first point
       - **minDistBeforeBlockDraggingStarts**: the distance the mouse has to move before the block will be moved or scaled
+      - **singleAxisAlignByDefault**: if true blocks will only be movable along a single axis at a time by default. if false blocks can be moved freely.
+    - ### scaling

+      - **noCornerGrabsForScaling**: when grabbing a block at a corner it will only resize the bnlock on the side that had less grab area.
+    - ### deletion

+      - **deleteLastSelectedBlockIfNoBlockIsCurrentlySelected**: if false then to delete a block you must be currently selecting it, if true then pressing delete will always remove the block that was selected most recently.
+    - ### panning

       - **autoPanWhenClickingEmptySpace**: when dragging on an empty space, with no blocks on it, it will treat it as if editor_pan was pressed.
-    - **movingPathNodeMovesEntirePath**: if true moving this will move the entire path, if false it will only move the first point
-    - **newlyCreatedBlocksRotationTakesPlayerRotation**: if true when the player is rotated all new blocks that can be rotated will be rotated to the players current direction instead of the default direction, eg if the player has gravity upside down creating a checkpoint will create it upside down.
-    - **deleteLastSelectedBlockIfNoBlockIsCurrentlySelected**: if false then to delete a block you must be currently selecting it, if true then pressing delete will always remove the block that was selected most recently.
-    - **mouseLockDistanceWhileRotating**: this is how far away the mouse will be from the center of the selected object while holding the editor_rotate key. higher numbers move the mouse farther away. set to 0 to disable.
       - **editorScrollSpeed**: changes the speed the camera moves at when using editor_pan
-    - **noCornerGrabsForScaling**: when grabbing a block at a corner it will only resize the bnlock on the side that had less grab area.
-    - **blockGhostAlpha**: changes the alpha of the ghost blocks - used to show where a block is actually placed suchas keys that have been collected, moving blocks that are moving, etc.
-    - **singleAxisAlignByDefault**: if true blocks will only be movable along a single axis at a time by default. if false blocks can be moved freely.
     - ### editor bar

       - **editorBarBlockSize**: the size of the block picker in pixels. changing this makes the blocks in the block picker and the block picker height equally larger or smaller